lulco/phoenix/README.md

 All done.
 Took 0.0594s
 ```

-If we run this command again, there will be no migrations to rollback, so the output looks like this:
+If you run this command again, there will be no migrations to rollback, so the output looks like this:
 ```
 php vendor/bin/phoenix rollback